-The Company's net asset value per share decreased from 503.3p to 489.2p during the year after taking account of the return of capital and dividends.
+The Company's net asset value per share decreased from 489.2p to 412.9p during the year after taking account of the return of capital and dividends.
+Since 2012, following a change of investment policy, a total of £109m has been returned to shareholders by way of capital and dividends.